 Thank you for your interest in the Diagnostic Radiology Residency Program at the University of Washington!

 Radiology is an exciting and ever-changing field.
-The new format and timeline of the American Board of Radiology examinations have allowed our program to think creatively about training radiologists for the 21st century.
-We have revitalized our curriculum to keep the best of the current program while affording residents the flexibility they need in their training.
-Residents will rotate through all subspecialties of radiology and complete their core requirements in the first three years of radiology training.
-The final year can be devoted to research, teaching, early sub-specialization, or in-depth education in more than one field.
+The revised format and timeline of the American Board of Radiology examinations provided our program the opportunity to think creatively about training radiologists for the 21st Century.
+We used the opportunity to revitalize our curriculum and program structure to afford residents the increased flexibility they need in their training.
+In our program, residents rotate through all subspecialties of radiology and complete their core requirements in the first three years of radiology training.
+The final year can then be devoted to research, teaching, early sub-specialization, or in-depth education in more than one field.

-Teaching experience will be integrated into the program for all residents.
-Residents who are preparing for a career as a clinician-educator may choose the Education Pathway, which will allow additional time in the PGY-5 year to learn how to teach more effectively, to obtain hands-on experience teaching medical students and residents, to create and publish enduring teaching materials, and to conduct research in education.
-Two residents will enter this track at the end of the PGY-4 year.
+Teaching experience is integrated into the program for all residents.
+Residents who are preparing for a career as a clinician-educator may choose the Education Pathway, which allows additional time in the PGY-5 year to learn how to: teach more effectively, obtain hands-on experience teaching medical students and residents, create and publish enduring teaching materials, and conduct research in education.
+Two residents are selected to enter this track at the end of the PGY-4 year.

-We have created an exciting new month-long Global Health rotation, in which two residents per year are funded to work in a developing country.
-In the past two years our residents participated in a rotation in Tanzania; they found it to be a terrific learning opportunity, and when they returned to Seattle they shared their experiences with the entire department.
-Uganda will be the destination for one of our residents this year.
+We offer an exciting month-long Global Health rotation in which two residents per year are funded to work in a developing country.
+In the past our residents have participated in rotations in Tanzania, Uganda, and Kenya.
+Residents who have participated in this rotation have shared their experiences with the Radiology Department at our annual Research Day and have praised the terrific learning opportunity.

-Our new mentorship program provides a resident mentor and a faculty mentor to every incoming resident.
-The mentors guide the residents during the course of their career at UW, providing advice on topics as varied as finding the best books to read, excelling during residency, identifying a field of research, and choosing a fellowship and a career path.
-Residents will also choose a research mentor once they identify an area of interest.
+We believe strongly in the power of mentoring.
+Our mentorship program provides a resident mentor and a faculty mentor to every incoming resident.
+The mentors guide the residents during the course of their career at UW, providing advice on topics as varied as: finding the best books to read, how to excel during residency, identifying a field of research, and choosing a fellowship and a career path.
+Residents also choose a research mentor once they are settled in the program and have identified an area of interest.